shobrook/communities/README.md

 ### communities.algorithms

-#### `louvain_method(adj_matrix : list, size : int = None) -> list`
+#### `louvain_method(adj_matrix : numpy.ndarray, n : int = None) -> list`

-Pure Python implementation of the [Louvain method](https://en.wikipedia.org/wiki/Louvain_modularity).
+Implementation of the Louvain method, from _[Fast unfolding of communities in large networks](https://arxiv.org/pdf/0803.0476.pdf)_.
 This algorithm does a greedy search for the communities that maximize the modularity of the graph.
 A graph is said to be modular if it has a high density of intra-community edges and a low density of inter-community edges.
 Formally, modularity is defined as:

 <p align="left"><img src="modularity.png" width="33%" /></p>

 where

-- _A<sub>ij</sub>_ is the edge weight between nodes _i_ and _j_
+- _A<sub>ij</sub>_ is the weight of the edge between nodes _i_ and _j_
 - _k<sub>i</sub>_ and _k<sub>j</sub>_ are the sum of the weights of the edges attached to nodes _i_ and _j_, respectively
 - _m_ is the sum of all of the edge weights in the graph
 - _c<sub>i</sub>_ and _c<sub>j</sub>_ are the communities of the nodes